bastrian/tunarr-autoscheduler/SECURITY.md

 Please do not open public issues for suspected vulnerabilities.

-Report security concerns through GitHub's private vulnerability reporting for this repository when available.
-If private reporting is unavailable, contact the maintainer directly and include:
+Report security concerns through GitHub's private vulnerability reporting for this repository and include:

 - A concise description of the issue
 - Affected version or commit